EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 As you can see this is just a simple class that inherits from EF Core's `DbContext` class.
 That's all we need for now.
 We will continue building on this class as we add new tables and cofigurations.

-Now, we need to add this class into ASP.NET Core's built in IoC container so that it's available to controllers and other classes via dependency injection, and tell it how to find our database.
+Now, we need to add this class into ASP.NET Core's built in IoC container so that it's available to controllers and other classes via Dependency Injection, and tell it how to find our database.
 Go to `Startup.cs` and add the following using statement near the top of the file:

 ```cs
 using Microsoft.EntityFrameworkCore;